-- 2. The Applicant must carry out the development generally in accordance with the: - (a) DA 450-10-2003; - (b) EIS titled Hunter Valley Operations West Pit Extension and Minor Modifications, volumes 1 4, dated October 2003, and prepared by Environmental Resources Management Australia; - (c) the section 96(1A) modification application for the Hunter Valley Loading Point, dated 30 June 2005, and prepared by Matrix Consulting; - (d) Carrington Pit Extended Statement of Environmental Effects volumes 1 & 2, dated October 2005, and prepared by Environmental Resources Management Australia; - (e) Carrington Pit Extension Response to Submissions Report, dated May 2006, and prepared by Environmental Resources Management Australia; - (f) Summary of Commitments for Carrington Pit as Extended, dated 28 May 2006 and prepared by the Applicant: - (g) Carrington West Wing Environmental Assessment dated 1 October 2010, Carrington West Wing Response to Submissions dated 21 December 2010, Carrington West Wing Agricultural Impact Assessment dated 10 June 2011, Carrington West Wing Statement of Commitments dated 4 March 2013: - (h) HVO North Fine Reject Emplacement Modification Environmental Assessment dated June 2013 and HVO North Fine Reject Emplacement Modification Response to Submissions dated August 2013: - (i) modification application DA 450-10-2003 Modification 5 and accompanying environmental assessment entitled Hunter Valley Operations North Modification 5 HVLP Sediment Basin and HVO North Communication Towers Environmental Assessment and dated November 2016: - (j) modification application DA 450-10-2003 Modification 6 and accompanying Environmental Assessment entitled Hunter Valley North Operations Modification 6 Environmental Assessment Report dated November 2016 and Hunter Valley North Operations Modification 6 Response to Submissions dated December 2016 and January 2017; - (k) modification application DA 450-10-2003 Modification 7 and accompanying Environmental Assessment entitled Proposed modification 7 to Hunter Valley Operations North development consent (DA 450-10-2003) to amend historical boundary errors and update the Schedule of Lands dated June 2017: - (I) modification application DA 450-10-2003 Modification 8 and accompanying Hunter Valley Operations North DA 450-10-2003 Modification 8 Modification Report (EMM, November 2024) and HVO North Modification 8 Submissions Report (EMM, January 2025) - 2A.
+- 2. The Applicant must carry out the development generally in accordance with the: - (a) DA 450-10-2003; - (b) EIS titled Hunter Valley Operations West Pit Extension and Minor Modifications, volumes 1 4, dated October 2003, and prepared by Environmental Resources Management Australia; - (c) the section 96(1A) modification application for the Hunter Valley Loading Point, dated 30 June 2005, and prepared by Matrix Consulting; - (d) Carrington Pit Extended Statement of Environmental Effects volumes 1 & 2, dated October 2005, and prepared by Environmental Resources Management Australia; - (e) Carrington Pit Extension Response to Submissions Report, dated May 2006, and prepared by Environmental Resources Management Australia; - (f) Summary of Commitments for Carrington Pit as Extended, dated 28 May 2006 and prepared by the Applicant; - (g) Carrington West Wing Environmental Assessment dated 1 October 2010, Carrington West Wing Response to Submissions dated 21 December 2010, Carrington West Wing Agricultural Impact Assessment dated 10 June 2011, Carrington West Wing Statement of Commitments dated 4 March 2013; - (h) HVO North Fine Reject Emplacement Modification Environmental Assessment dated June 2013 and HVO North Fine Reject Emplacement Modification Response to Submissions dated August 2013; - modification application DA 450-10-2003 Modification 5 and accompanying environmental assessment entitled Hunter Valley Operations North Modification 5 HVLP Sediment Basin and HVO North Communication Towers Environmental Assessment and dated November 2016; - (j) modification application DA 450-10-2003 Modification 6 and accompanying Environmental Assessment entitled Hunter Valley North Operations Modification 6 Environmental Assessment Report dated November 2016 and Hunter Valley North Operations Modification 6 Response to Submissions dated December 2016 and January 2017; and - (k) modification application DA 450-10-2003 Modification 7 and accompanying Environmental Assessment entitled Proposed modification 7 to Hunter Valley Operations North development consent (DA 450-10-2003) to amend historical boundary errors and update the Schedule of Lands dated June 2017. - 2A.
 The Applicant must carry out the development in accordance with the conditions of this consent. - 3.
 If there is any inconsistency between the documents listed in condition 2, the most recent document shall prevail to the extent of the inconsistency.
 The conditions of this consent shall prevail over the documents in condition 2 to the extent of any inconsistency. - 4.
 The Applicant must comply with any reasonable requirement/s of the Secretary arising from the Department's assessment of: - (a) any strategies, plans, programs, reviews, audits, reports or correspondence that are submitted in accordance with this consent (including any stages of these documents); - (b) any reviews, reports or audits commissioned by the Department regarding compliance with this consent; and - (c) the implementation of any actions or measures contained in these documents.